juandchu/juandchu/README.md

 - 👋 Hi, I am Juan Diego Chu
 - 👀 I’m interested in computer engineering, software design and computer design
-- 🌱 Im have bachelors in computer engineering and currently pursuing a masters in computer science
+- 🌱 Im have bachelors in computer engineering and currently pursuing a masters in AI
 - 📫 How to reach me juandchu@gmail.com
 - I have experience in :
 - Java & Flutter for android app development